 If you’re using manual injection, you can upgrade the sidecar by executing:

-$ kubectl replace -f <(istioctl kube-inject -f $ORIGINAL_DEPLOYMENT_YAML)
+$ kubectl apply -f <(istioctl kube-inject -f $ORIGINAL_DEPLOYMENT_YAML)

-If the sidecar was previously injected with some customized inject config files, you will need to change the version tag in the config files to the new version and re-inject the sidecar as follows:
+If the sidecar was previously injected with some customized inject configuration files, you will need to change the version tag in the configuration files to the new version and re-inject the sidecar as follows:

-$ kubectl replace -f <(istioctl kube-inject \ --injectConfigFile inject-config.yaml \ --filename $ORIGINAL_DEPLOYMENT_YAML)
+$ kubectl apply -f <(istioctl kube-inject \ --injectConfigFile inject-config.yaml \ --filename $ORIGINAL_DEPLOYMENT_YAML)